-Cellular metabolism arms T cells to battle viruses and tumoursDecember 24th, 2012 in Medical research /
+Cellular metabolism arms T cells to battle viruses and tumoursDecember 24, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—New research demonstrates that the cellular metabolism of certain immune cells is closely linked to their function, which includes protecting against viral infections and the development of tumours.